jaqbmucha/task_list/README.md

 # Task List- homework
 ## Assumptions
+### Step 1
 We were instructed to recreate a simple task List using HTML, CSS and JS (using methods we have learned so far).

+### Step 2
+We need to add transitions (as we have learned).
+And buttons: one that hide done tasks, and second that mark all of tasks as done.

 ## You can see it here